MDU-PHL/bohra/docs/index.md

 ## Workflows

 `bohra` is a flexible pipeline and allows users to customise the workflows used.
 Below is an overview of each workflow.
-More detail on tools and options for each workflow can be found [here](usage/modules.md).
+More detail on tools and options for each workflow can be found [here](usage/running_bohra.md) and [here](usage/modules.md).
 Further explanations and detailed guides can be found [here](guides/overview.md)

 **basic**